vctls/jdbc-informix-bridge/README.md

 # JfxBridge

-Ce micro-service effectue les requêtes SQL passées dans la requête en utilisant le driver JDBC Informix et retourne le résultat sous forme de CSV en texte brut.

-This micro-service takes an SQL query as a GET parameter, runs it on an Informix database through the Informix JDBC driver, and returns the results as a CSV formatted plain text response.
+This Tomcat-based micro-service takes an SQL query as a GET parameter, runs it on an Informix database through the Informix JDBC driver, and returns the results as a CSV formatted plain text response.

 Compiling the main class: